- I am an emigrant who writes love letters.

-I’m interested in: national identities, user interface design, the power of place, industrial design, materialism, ecology, consumer technology, evolutionary psychology, child-rearing in the developing world, Buddhism, language, market forces, architecture, families, human rights law, mental health, and diversity.
+I’m interested in: national identities, user interface design, the power of place, industrial design, materialism, ecology, consumer technology, evolutionary psychology, child-rearing in the developing world, Buddhism, language, architecture, families, human rights law, mental health, and diversity.

 When I set up my first Blogger account in 2001, the form asked for a tagline.
 For want of anything better, I put “A love letter.”
 By the time I had a few hundred thousand words on the clock, it got a bit clearer what I’d meant by that.